adi-075/yamdl/README.md

 ## Usage

 You can use the `main.py` script to download and convert audio.
-The script accepts command-line arguments for the YouTube video URL and optionally the directory where the audio files should be saved.
+The script defaults the music download to the Current Working Directory but it can be saved in the user's music directory.
 ### Example

 To download audio from a YouTube video and save it to a specified directory: